 |Exam Board||Entry Requirements||Subject Leader|

-|OCR||Grade 5 or above in Classical Civilisation if taken, otherwise Grade 6 or above in English Language and Literature
+Grade 5 or above in Classical Civilisation if you took the subject/Grade 6 or above in English at GCSE.

 |Mr J Collett|

 Progression into Higher Education/Vocational Destinations

-The literary and historical content of classical civilization means that it goes well with other arts & humanities subjects, particularly history, English, languages and geography.
+The literary and historical content of classical civilization means that it goes well with other arts & humanities subjects, particularly History, English, Languages and Geography.
 It can also be a counterbalance to more scientific subjects.
 It is highly regarded by university application officers as a subject demanding the ability to handle and present information in an organised way.
 Such skills are vital for management roles in any career.